leslykinzel/neovim-config/README.md

 - [**Lua Language Server**](https://luals.github.io/wiki/)

-    Neovim will complain if you don't have this.
+    Neovim will complain if you try to edit lua files without having this in your PATH.

 - [**RipGrep**](https://github.com/BurntSushi/ripgrep)